NullArray/RootHelper/README.md

 The `-f` or `--fast` flag immediately starts the execution of the script's `download` option.
 If time is of the essence the `-f` flag will hurry things along.

 `Linux Smart Enumeration` Is the latest addition to the tools available with RootHelper.
-It's a tool based on LinEnum but with a heavy focus on the privilege escalation aspect and those possibilities enumeration tools provide.
+It's a tool based on LinEnum but with a heavy focus on the privilege escalation aspect and that enumeration tools provide.

 `SBD` or Static Binary Deployer has been added to the tools available for download with RootHelper.
 For details on this utility find my repo [here](https://github.com/NullArray/SBD)